nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 # Azure Key Vault / TLS Essentials

 ## Introduction

-In this lab, you will build ( x,y,x ).
+In this lab, you will create a new key-vault resource that would be storing self-signed certificates.
+You will then configure Nginx for Azure to listen for https traffic and then terminate TLS before proxying and load balancing back to the backend system.

 < Lab specific Images here, in the /media sub-folder >